Konamiman/Nextor/docs/Nextor_3.0_Whats_New.md

 ### 2.13.
 The BUFINSERT environment item

 The line editor built into the kernel (the one behind the `_BUFIN` function call and the `CON` device in ASCII mode, and therefore the one used by any program that reads lines through them) starts every line in insert mode instead of overwrite mode when an environment item named `BUFINSERT` exists with the value `ON`.
 The command line editor of `COMMAND3.COM` honors the item too, so it applies to the command prompt whether `EXPAND` is `ON` or `OFF`.
 See _[2.17.
 The BUFINSERT environment variable](Nextor_3.0_User_Manual.md#217-the-bufinsert-environment-variable)_ in the user manual.

+### 2.14.
+The persistent storage: boot keys and persistent disk emulation

+Nextor 3 introduces the _persistent storage_: a small non-volatile data area, provided by the primary Nextor controller, where Nextor keeps the settings that it needs to know at the very beginning of the boot process.
+It's a small hidden file (`_NEXTOR.PSF`) in the first partition of the first storage device of the primary controller, so the settings belong to the medium rather than to the computer; see _[2.18.
+The persistent storage](Nextor_3.0_User_Manual.md#218-the-persistent-storage)_ in the user manual.
+Two things are kept there:

+* **The boot key inverters.** In Nextor 2 the only way to have a boot key inverted (for example, having the MSX-DOS kernels disabled unless SHIFT is pressed) was to modify the kernel ROM before flashing it.
+Now [the `CALL BOOTKEYS` command](Nextor_3.0_User_Manual.md#3616-the-call-bootkeys-command) does it, for any of the keys 1 to 6, CTRL and SHIFT.
+Inverting a key in the ROM itself is still possible with the `/k` option of `mknexrom`.

+* **The pointer for the persistent disk emulation mode.** **This is a breaking change:** in Nextor 2 the pointer was kept in the partition table of a device, and Nextor 3 neither reads nor modifies that.
+If you have the persistent disk emulation mode set up with Nextor 2, disable it (by booting with the 0 key pressed) before upgrading, and set it up again with the new `EMUFILE.COM` afterwards; if you don't, nothing bad will happen, the computer will just boot normally.
+On the other hand, the `-c` and `-s` options of `EMUFILE.COM` now work for the persistent variant too.

+The meaning of the 0 boot key changes accordingly: it no longer removes the persistent disk emulation mode, instead it makes Nextor ignore the persistent storage completely for that boot (so neither the boot keys set with `CALL BOOTKEYS` are inverted, nor the disk emulation mode is entered).
+To remove the persistent disk emulation mode use `EMUFILE k` or [the `CALL EMUKILL` command](Nextor_3.0_User_Manual.md#3617-the-call-emukill-command).

 ## 3. Information for application developers